LucaPetrescu/stackverflow-backend/README.md

 The approach here is pretty straightforward.
 In the high-level design, the user is routed via the API Gateway to the User Service, which also handles the authentication and authorization logic.
 Here, the user creates an account or logs in.
 From here, he or she will be able to access the other routes and services of the application.
 To make sure the user is authenticated, an approach with JWT was used in the code.

+Another requirement was to always redirect the user to the page where all of the questisons are.

+This is done in the code in the authentication service: once the user logs in, all of the posts will be fetched.
+Of course, you can make this look nicer by building a frontend.

 For implementing the API Gateway in my code, I have used NGINX.
 Also, features like rate limiting for preventing system overwhelming were provided.
 More on that later.

 #### 2. Users should be able to create posts

 The user post creation is handled by the Post Service.
 Here, the user can create, upvote, downvote, see all the posts and get a certain post.
 As mentioned earlier, and also provided in the Functional Rquirements, the user cannot interact with this service unless it is authenticated.

 For handling high reads without querying the Database everytime the user requests a certain post, I have implemented a caching solution with Redis.
 In the Redis Cache, posts will be stored with a TTL, so later if the user will request to see the same post (maybe he checks a post from 5 to 5 minutes to see the latest comments), the database will not need to be queried.

 #### 3. Users should be able to reply to a post (answer questions)